-With the beginning of 2021 and the growing need for digitalization, more and more companies started looking for ways to streamline their processes and transform their project management practices.
-And our clients were no different – many of them started researching and looking for help in evaluating and possibly integrating the ServiceNow Project Portfolio Management solution.
+With the growing need for digitalization, more and more companies started looking for ways to streamline their processes and transform their project management practices.
+And our clients were no different – many of them started researching and looking for help in evaluating and possibly integrating the ServiceNow Project Portfolio Management (now Strategic Portfolio Management or SPM) solution.

-To help them better understand the ServiceNow PPM journey, as well as the important steps, considerations and conclusions, we’ve decided to give you a sneak peek into the process of implementing the PPM module for one engineering company with a lot of projects and field-related work.
+To help them better understand the ServiceNow Project Portfolio Management journey, as well as the important steps, considerations and conclusions, we’ve decided to give you a sneak peek into the process of implementing the PPM module for one engineering company with a lot of projects and field-related work.

 Challenges Prior to The Project

-Methodological approach, cooperation and communication, and hard work – these are the key elements of the successful implementation of any project, and the PPM module is no exception.
+Methodological approach, cooperation and communication, and hard work – these are the key elements of the successful implementation of any project, and the ServiceNow Project Portfolio Management module is no exception.
 That’s why we began our work by first taking a careful look at the client environment and analyzing the challenges:

-Thus, we set out to implement the ServiceNow Project Management for our client, a comprehensive tool that includes:
+Thus, we set out to implement the ServiceNow Project Portfolio Management module for our client, a comprehensive tool that includes:

 - Project Management Module;